Francisco León de la Barra: Early career

+León de la Barra's paternal grandfather, Juan Francisco León de la Barra, was an Argentine-born fighter in the Chilean War of Independence under Bernardo O'Higgins.
+Upon returning to Argentina, Juan Francisco had seventeen children, including Bernabé León de la Barra, Francisco León de la Barra's father.
+Bernabé later immigrated to Mexico, and supported President Benito Juárez and the Liberals during the second French intervention in Mexico.
+Bernabé married María Luisa Quijano, the daughter of General Alejandro Quijano of Yucatán, under whom he served.
+Bernabé and María Luisa's son Francisco León de la Barra y Quijano was born in Querétaro City, Querétaro.

-León de la Barra was the son of a Chilean immigrant to Mexico.
-He obtained a degree in law in Querétaro before entering politics as a federal deputy in 1891.
+León de la Barra obtained a degree in law in Querétaro before entering politics as a federal deputy in 1891.
 In 1892, he attended the Ibero-American Judicial Conference held in Madrid on the occasion of the four hundredth anniversary of Columbus' discovery of America.

 In 1896, León de la Barra entered the Mexican diplomatic corps, serving as envoy to Brazil, Argentina, Uruguay, Paraguay, Belgium, the Netherlands, and the United States (1909–11).
 He was Mexico's representative at The Hague peace conference in 1907.
 During this time, he earned a reputation as an authority on international law.
 When the Mexican Revolution broke out in 1910, he was Ambassador to the U.S. Following the fraudulent elections of 1910, revolutionary forces rose up against Porfirio Díaz (r.
-1876-80; 1884-1911), defeating the Federal Army and forcing his resignation as President.
+1876–80; 1884–1911), defeating the Federal Army and forcing his resignation as President.
 In the 21 May 1911 Treaty of Ciudad Juárez, León de la Barra was selected to be interim president, until elections could be held in the autumn of 1911.
 He was not a politician or a member of Díaz's Científicos, but rather a diplomat and lawyer.